dpi-tta-slides/how-to-get-your-first-5-users/PITCHME.md

 10. Beauty Product Price Comparison App (Prettiest Price)

-Acknowledge: "You always find killer deals on beauty stuff."
+Acknowledge: "You always find great deals on beauty stuff."
 Compliment: "You're the queen of savvy shopping!"
 Ask: "Heard of Prettiest Price?
 It's for comparing prices.
 Sounds up your alley, or maybe a friend's?"